-The SFSA has imposed capital requirements beyond the minimum level of 7 per cent Common Equity Tier 1 ("CET 1") capital (including the mandatory capital conservation buffer of 2.5 per cent) on Swedish banks, in accordance with the EU rules.
-Swedbank is required to maintain a systemic risk buffer of 3 per cent in CET 1 capital within the framework of Pillar 1 and a further 2 per cent within the framework of Pillar 2.
-The countercyclical buffer for Swedish exposures is currently 2.0 per cent and is applicable to Swedish exposures for all banks within Pillar 1 according to CRD (as defined in the Conditions).
-The SFSA has also made the decision to increase the countercyclical buffer to 2.5 per cent from September 2019 onwards.
+The Swedish FSA has imposed capital requirements beyond the minimum level of 7 per cent Common Equity Tier 1 capital (including the mandatory capital conservation buffer of 2.5 per cent) to Swedish banks, in accordance with the EU rules.
+The four major Swedish banks, including Swedbank, are required to maintain a systemic risk buffer of 3 per cent in Common Equity Tier 1 capital within the framework of Pillar 1 and a further 2 per cent within the framework of Pillar 2.
+The countercyclical buffer for Swedish exposures is 1.5 per cent as of 27 June 2016 and is applicable to Swedish exposures for all banks within Pillar 1 according to CRD IV.
+In March 2016, the Swedish FSA decided to increase the countercyclical buffer rate for Swedish exposures to 2.0 per cent, effective as of 19 March 2017.